INSTALLING SCHOOL BUS BELTLINE LETTERINGHOW TO INSTALL YOUR SCHOOL BUS BELTLINE LETTERING

-A stabilo is a type of pencil used by the sign industry.
+A Stabilo is a type of pencil used by the sign industry.
 Like a grease pencil, the marking can be wiped away.
-Unlike a grease pencil the markings of a Stabilo is water soluble, so clean up is much easier.
+Unlike a grease pencil the markings of a Stabilo are water-soluble, so clean up is much easier.
 If you are skilled at applying graphics without taping in place first, a Stabilo would make an excellent addition to the tools list.

 Okay, so you really don’t need a ladder to install beltline lettering.
 But, it’s always a good idea to have one.
 I always have a ladder on board.
 You will need a 4ft – 6ft step ladder.
 6 being best.

 Note; A ladder will be necessary for the “SCHOOL BUS” decals, EMERGENCY DOOR, and EMERGENCY EXIT.
 If you have manufacturer’s logos to install above windows on drivers and entrance sides.
 And finally if there are any roof Identification decals such as roof numbers.

 Now we have all of our tools and supplies at the ready.
 We will start with the beltline lettering.